 Pop culture and the world of cannabis often intersect, but there’s one common term that’s been causing mass confusion for quite a while now.
 Dabbing is the name of a popular dance move, and is also a method for consuming cannabis extracts–but rest assured, the two have nothing to do with each other.

 If you’re interested in the cannabis category of dabbing, this is the article for you.
-We’ll cover what dabbing is, what it’s done with, and give you a short overview of how to try it out yourself.
+We’ll cover what dabbing is, how you do it, and give you a short overview of how to try it out yourself.

 The moniker “dabbing” comes from the fact that a little dab will do you when it comes to marijuana concentrates.
 While most strains of flower will contain an average of around 19% THC–marijuana’s main psychoactive ingredient–these concentrates often contain 60% to 90% THC.

-If you didn’t know before, that should tell you that dabs are a form of marijuana that’s not for everyone!
+If you didn’t know before, all that should tell you that dabs are a form of marijuana that aren’t for everyone!